epicworh/dada/README.md

 5. argsOps is the format to print your args in register x0 .. to .. xN

-Format supported includes int, string and buffer
+Format supported includes int, string, buffer and buffer_next_arg_size

 ### TODO
 Add dynamic pointer instrumentation.